xzel23/jdkprovidergradleplugin/README.md

 ## Requirements

-- Gradle 9.x
-- Java 21 or newer on the machine running Gradle (for the build itself)
+- Java 21 or newer

 ## Applying the plugin